Chiang Mai, Thailand's Cool, Creative Haven

 Chiang Mai Creative CityRecently Chiang Mai has shifted its future focus to becoming a "Creative City", as local services, tourism, agriculture and traditional handicrafts not be able to offer sufficient employment for a growing and increasingly university-educated population, using the natural creativity of an artisan culture may indeed be the way forward.

 One of the Best Destinations

-Chiang Mai is the only destination in Thailand to have made it onto TripAdvisor's list of the "25 Best Destinations in the World", at place, well, 24.
+Chiang Mai is the only destination in Thailand to have made it onto TripAdvisor's list of the 25 Best Destinations in the World at rank, well, 24.